 Montenegro Compensation Laws

-Since June 2019, Montenegro’s minimum wage has remained fixed at 331.3 EUR a month.
-The country raised its minimum wage by 43.2 EUR from 2018, so watch for any changes to Montenegro’s compensation laws in 2020.
+As of January 2022, the minimum wage in Montenegro is 450 EUR per month.
 Employees usually work 40 hours a week and should receive additional compensation for any hours worked over 40.

 One of the guaranteed benefits employees care about most is paid time off.
 Montenegro has eight national holidays, many of which are multi-day celebrations.
 Employees should get time off for all of those holidays.
 They should also receive 21 days of paid annual leave, and an additional seven under the following circumstances:

 Female employees also care about maternity leave.
 Montenegro stipulates that female workers get 365 days of maternity leave that they can take up to 45 days but no later than 28 days before the birth.
 She must wait at least 45 days after the birth to come back to work.
 After the birth, either parent is allowed to work half time until the child turns three or take unpaid leave and receive job protection.

 Montenegro Benefits Management